Written For ParentCircle Website new design update

 In this vein, let's explore how important entertainment is in our daily life.

 Recreational activities like sports and arts add value to your personality as well as sharpen your skills.
 Susmita Pathak Mishra, a media representative says, "Without entertainment, one can just get stuck to mainstream work and miss out on life."

-Also, according to an interesting study by Clemson University, sponsored by National Science Foundation, USA in 2014, blending dance choreographic movement with computer programming supports girls in building computational thinking skills.
+Also, according to an interesting study by Clemson University, sponsored by National Science Foundation, the USA in 2014, blending dance choreographic movement with computer programming supports girls in building computational thinking skills.

 Taking trips to exotic places or heritage sites gives us a chance to learn more about our own as well as other cultures.
-By watching movies, plays and dramas, listening to music, reading story books, and attending storytelling sessions we learn to appreciate another person’s perspective on life and get a better insight into a story we know already.
+By watching movies, plays, and dramas, listening to music, reading storybooks, and attending storytelling sessions we learn to appreciate another person's perspective on life and get a better insight into a story we know already.

 Everyone knows that entertainment helps beat stress.
 It has been recommended by physicians and psychologists the world over as a cure for stress and associated disorders.
-Of course, this has to be largely healthy entertainment rather than watching TV for hours while snacking on bag after bag of potato chips.
+Of course, this has to be largely healthy entertainment rather than watching TV for hours while snacking on the bag after bag of potato chips.
 However, even an hour of sensible TV watching could help you refresh your mind.

 While entertainment is an indisputable part of our lives, it is important for everyone to maintain a good balance between recreation and work.
-Rather than disputing whether entertainment is even necessary in our life, the need of the hour is to improve on the quality of entertainment and how we can make the most of our leisure time.
+Rather than disputing whether entertainment is even necessary for our life, the need of the hour is to improve on the quality of entertainment and how we can make the most of our leisure time.